Computer Vision Applications with YOLO

 python

-As before, we will import the YOLO library and define our converted model to detect bees:
+We will import the YOLO library and define the model to use::

 Now, let’s define an image and call the inference (we will save the image result this time to external verification):